Solemnity of the Blessed Virgin Mary, the Mother of God

 - And His Name Shall Be “God Saves”: Mary and Joseph take up the hymn.
 They know the secret: this child will save Israel and will save all mankind.
 They begin to explain to the world, using an ancient name, Joshua (Yeshua), a name that now becomes not just a promise but a person.
 This is God’s new name.
 This is Our God: God Saves.
 He is not merely a God who is the source of everything.
 Our God is intimately committed to us, and he puts himself “in the line of fire” to save us.
 Man had suspected that God was Creator, and the Jews had received the surprise of his friendship, but neither Gentile nor Jew dreamed that God was also this type of love.
 Do I dare to dream of God’s goodness?
 Do I let Christ give me peace and hope in the midst of this despairing world?

 Conversation with Christ: Lord, I have heard something new today.
 You remind me this Christmas that it is time for a new song, a song of confidence and hope.
 Mary teaches me this song, this good news.
 I want to bring this good news more deeply into my life.
 I know that you are helping me to discover you more each day.
 Help me also discover you to others.

-Resolution: In Mary’s presence, I will strive to “sing this new song” (the Christian virtue I have determined to cultivate) today by making a special effort in one aspect of living this virtue.
+Resolution: Today, in Mary’s presence, I will strive to “sing this new song” (the Christian virtue I have determined to cultivate) by making a special effort in one aspect of living this virtue.